ralsina/croupier/README.md

 **No target conflicts**

-If there are two or more tasks with the same output they will be executed in order of creation.
-For all practical purposes, it would be as if it was a single task that performed all the procs in order.
+If there are two or more tasks with the same output they will be merged into the first task created.
+The resulting task will:

-If there are multiple tasks with the same target, and one of them is stale, then all the latter tasks will be stale too.
+* Depend on the combination of all dependencies of all merged tasks
+* Run the procs of all merged tasks in order of creation

 ## Installation